 Unexpectedly, we’ve received overwhelming levels of support on our adventure from all walks of life from the well-heeled to the impoverished, in the most remote or unlikeliest corners of the world, which has left us dumbfounded, and grateful to the moon and back.

 We would like to convey our warmest thanks to everyone with whom we’ve had the good fortune of crossing paths.
-Such people have gone beyond the extra mile by: nourishing us with food; plying us with drinks (you know who you are!); offering up their home–sheltering our backs with a roof over our heads and a comfy bed to sleep in; allowing us to camp on the manicured lawn of your five star hotel; treating us to a complimentary night in your four star establishment; insisting on crossing our palms with silver; donating their satellite navigation system; inviting us to dinner; and giving us access to a washing machine, tumble dryer and hot shower.
+Such people have gone beyond the extra mile by: nourishing us with food; plying us with drinks (you know who you are!); offering up their home–sheltering our backs with a roof over our heads and a comfy bed to sleep in; allowing us to camp on the manicured lawn of your five star hotel; treating us to a complimentary night in your four star double room en suite; insisting on crossing our palms with silver; donating their satellite navigation system; inviting us to dinner; and giving us access to a washing machine, tumble dryer and hot shower.
 All heaven sent.

 As well, rescuing this moto-damsel-in-distress when Pearl has broken down on the odd occasion; supported us with motorcycle maintenance and floorspace for tinkering on our wheels; taking us sight seeing and helping us to run our errands; and giving us a generous discount on lodging.